jianglanshui/osgAndroidExamples/README.md

 Note: The OsgDisplay examples correspond to traditional OSG examples find in a lot of common tutorials, if you know well OSG they are not really relevant for you (main difference here is related to ES 2.0 shaders).

-**OsgGLView**: create an activity, instantiate a default GL View and GL Renderer, call init, update, resize native functions.You get a default OSG renderer.
+**OsgGLView**: basic osg renderer. create an activity, instantiate a default GL View and GL Renderer, call init, update, resize native functions.You get a default OSG renderer.

-**OsgGLView2**: same as before but use a layout configuration (main_activity.xml) to associate the View to the main activity.
+**OsgGLView2**: basic osg renderer. same as before but use a layout configuration (main_activity.xml) to associate the View to the main activity.

 **OsgDisplayGeometry**: basic osg geometry rendering.
 Display a triangle (geometry, vertex array) with a simple shader (no lighting, default vertex transfo, hardcoded color).
 Shader code use gl_ binding automatically converted by OSG (lazy mode) and default binding (osg_Vertex for binding vertex array).